 The same applies to a suspicion that the child will live in poverty after returning.
 The mere fact that the parent with whom the child will live in that country has no housing or income is insufficient.
 Here, too, the court will in principle assume that in the country of origin provisions exist for people who have no home or income and that the child and the parent will be helped.

 In an abduction procedure, general comments about the child, the other parent or the country of origin will not suffice.
+You will need to proof that there is a serious risk of physical or mental danger if you want the court to use the grave risk exception.
 The arguments must be substantiated as concretely as possible with special circumstances, focused on the situation of the child himself and provided with examples of incidents and concrete attempts to eliminate risks.

 You can read more information about international child abduction: